-For this designated area there are 10 faecal coliform biota results available from between December 2003 and August 2009.
-The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in only one sample (November 2004).
-Therefore, this shellfish area is compliant with the faecal coliform guideline value.
+Faecal coliform biota results were also available from the MI from November 2008, February 2009, May 2009 and August 2009.
+The shellfish guideline value for faecal coliforms in biota outlined in Table 1 was breached in the August 2009 sample.